ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 File "/home/yanglongxing/anaconda3/envs/py36-torch1.6-trt7/lib/python3.6/runpy.py", line 193, in _run_module_as_main
     "__main__", mod_spec)
 ```
-* Reason: The loc and cls outputs of the model are obtained through convolution, and pruning will cut the convolution of these output layers, causing the output size to become smaller, resulting in an error.
+* Problem: The loc and cls outputs of the model are obtained through convolution, and pruning will cut the convolution of these output layers, causing the output size to become smaller, resulting in an error.
-* To solve the issue of inference error after exporting the pruned model, you need to add op_names to only prune the non-output layer convolutions.
+* Solution: To solve the issue of inference error after exporting the pruned model, you need to add op_names to only prune the non-output layer convolutions.

 3. Slow nms on server
 ![img](../assets/images-bugs/starlight_bugs_20230329115935418.png)